Owner Relinquished

 Animals

 There are times we all wish we could own a rare and special animals.
 However, not all of these animals are meant to be raised and live in a domestic environment.
 Their care and needs are higher than the owner initially thought they could handle.
-When this is the case, there are times we have been able to accept the animal into our collection.
+When this is the case, there are times we have been able to accept the animal into our zoo.
 These animals have been domesticated and cannot thrive in the wild.
 These animals are then used to teach the community more about the species, their habitat and the importance they bring to our ecosystem.

 The red-eared slider is native to the Southern United States and northern Mexico, but has become established in other places because of pet releases, and has become invasive in many areas where it outcompetes native species.